microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 Now, when they type `git c` and invoke the Suggestions UI, they can immediately start searching for recent commands that started with `git c`.

+The primary use case for `useCommandline: false` was for `"nesting": "source"`.
+When filtering a list of ["Tasks...", "Recent commands...", "Recent directories...", "Docker...", "Git..."], then there's minimal value to start by filtering to "git c".

 #### Default actions